ithasnext/sub-goal-progress-bar/README.md

 Click the DONE button in the bottom right of the popup that you've been replacing code in.

 Now under Settings the fields should be different.
+To change the progress of the goal bar expand 'Set Progress Goal' near the bottom of the section, enter a value, and click 'Set Goal'.

-Update the defauls with the values you want and have fun!
+Update the defaults with the values you want and have fun!